 A carpet cleaner wanted a more detail list of codes for the respective services and products he sold.
 In general, he cleaned carpets, furniture, curtains/drapes and provided a stain removal service.
 Over time, he was told by his national franchisor that a particular line of products would generate huge sales.
 I rolled my eyes at this one.
 First off, the primary customers were commercial hotels/motels and they had no need for the respective line of products.
 Secondly, the residential customers requesting this service rarely if ever bought the product line because it was too well defined, not to mention expensive in comparison to similar retail products.
 The line of products were focused on pets, they were selling Dog Odor Neutralizer, Cat Odor Neutralizer, Guinea Pig Odor Neutralizer etc. Tracking this was hard for the staff as a separate line had to be entered on the work ticket for the customer.

 Over the course of one year, they sold a total of 48 units of the dog odor neutralizer which was the most popular.
 Total units sold in one year didn’t exceed 100 units.
 It created clutter on the product sales reports as it added more lines of data that simple did not help the owner, it actually confused him when we discussed the report.
-So we changed the coding system whereby all the products were grouped as Odor Neutralizer sales instead of breaking them out.
+We changed the coding system whereby all the products were grouped as Odor Neutralizer sales instead of breaking them out.
 This allowed him to evaluate his other products in comparison to this group of products.

 In other industries, the codes can be quite complex and have more than just a meaning related to what was sold.
 In the medical profession, there is an entire medical billing code system and structure used by the insurance companies to properly assess the service rendered to the patient and then bill the insurance underwriter for that respective service.
 Here in this sector, a medical practitioner may end up only using a unique code once in his/her entire profession; but the codes were not designed for the medical practice, they were designed for the profession as a whole and for the medical insurance industry.
 Therefore a general practitioner will use the same set of codes that specialists use.
 It is universally accepted as the standard revenue codes in this industry.